 12 Powerful Black History Month Activities to Engage Students

 Each February, we observe Black History Month to remember important people and events in Black history.
 Black history relates to all citizens and our shared backgrounds as Americans.
-Flocabulary has engaging hip-hop-infused Black History Month activities that are rigorous yet fun for students.
+Flocabulary has engaging hip-hop-infused Black History Month lessons and activities that are rigorous yet fun for students.
 Use these activities, songs, and videos to honor Black history in your curriculum—not just for the month but all year long.

 New to Flocabulary?
 Teachers can sign up for a trial to access our lesson videos and assessment activities.
 Administrators can get in touch with us to learn more about unlocking the full power of Flocabulary through Flocabulary Plus.